 For the enduring approach the proposals, with the exception of UNC0621B, are to use a National Grid forecast for the FCC.
 As mentioned earlier, this forecast is to be produced nearer the time the enduring arrangements become effective.
 An obligation to produce this has been included into the solution along with the required explanation and rationale behind the proposed forecast.

 Some Workgroup members have concerns on the ability of National Grid to produce an accurate Entry and Exit point specific capacity forecast and the potential to compromise the stability / predictability of revenue recovery charges (within year changes) and / or K values (year + 2 under RIIO).
-Some Workgroup members expressed concerns on the potentially high number of changes to revenue recovery charges and if this would require a Licence change.
+Some Workgroup members expressed concerns over the potentially high number of changes to revenue recovery charges and if this would require a Licence change.

-Workgroup members do not want revenue recovery charges changing within a gas year any more frequently than under the current charging arrangements (i.e. once per year).
+Workgroup members do not want revenue recovery charges changing within a Gas Year any more frequently than under the current charging arrangements (i.e. once per year).

 FCC & Historical Contracts

-The point specific capacity input to the CWD capacity calculations are net of Historical Contract capacity volumes.
-The FCC is therefore the non-Historical capacity bookings in the enduring period and obligated net of historical capacity bookings in the transition period.
-This is the same across all the proposals using CWD except UNC0621J which uses Postage Stamp where aggregate capacity net of aggregate historical capacity is used.
+The point specific capacity inputs to the CWD capacity calculations are net of Historical Contract capacity volumes.
+The FCC is therefore the non-Historical capacity bookings in the enduring period and Obligated net of Historical Capacity bookings in the transition period.
+This is the same across all the proposals using CWD, except UNC0621J which uses Postage Stamp where aggregate capacity net of aggregate Historical Capacity is used.

 This is to follow two principles: